erthward/phen_asynch/README.md

 ## working environments
 - **laptop**:
   - Pop!\_OS 22.04 LTS (*except Ubuntu 18 was used for SIF data prep and evaluation*)
+  - Bash 5.1.16 (*except Bash 4 was used for SIF data prep and evaluation*)
+  - GDAL 3.3.1
   - Python 3.9 (*except Python 3.7 was used for SIF data prep and evaluation*)
     - numpy 1.22.4
     - rasterio 1.2.10